microsoft/yardl/docs/matlab/language.md

 In Matlab, arrays are always created with dimensions reversed with respect to the model definition.
 This means that an array defined as `Image: double[x, y, z]` has the shape `[z, y, x]` in Matlab.

-This convention maintains consistency across yardl with respect to indexing multi-dimensional arrays, and provides the best serialization performance, since Yardl currently supports only C-order when serializing multi-dimensional arrays.
+Yardl currently supports serializing multi-dimensional arrays only in C-continguous order, where the last dimension increases most rapidly.
-Matlab, however, uses Fortran-order to store and serialize multi-dimensional arrays.
+Matlab, however, uses Fortran-order to store and serialize multi-dimensional arrays, where the first dimension increases most rapidly.

+By reversing Matlab array dimensions, yardl maintains consistency with Matlab's support for multi-dimensional array indexing, and provides optimal serialization performance.

 As a side effect, if you define a *matrix* in yardl as `matrix: double[row, col]`, you will need to transpose the array in Matlab.